CRImier/KeyboardWhiz/README.md

 ## Running the main script

-Run it with `sudo python3 -i main.py`. `sudo` might not be needed if you're running on a Raspberry Pi - it's for I2C device access, which Raspbian probably already has proper permissions set up for.
+To start working with a keyboard, run the script like `sudo python3 -i main.py`. `sudo` might not be needed if you're running on a Raspberry Pi - it's for I2C device access, which Raspbian probably already has proper permissions set up for.

 By default, each time you run the script like `sudo python3 -i main.py`, it will assume you're working with a new keyboard, and it will create a new JSON file in `keebs/`.
 It creates files like `keebs/keeb_YYMMDD_HHMMSS.json`, where `YYMMDD_HHMMSS` is a timestamp.

-To work with an already created file for a keyboard, run `sudo python3 -i main.py keebs/keeb_YYMMDD_HHMMSS.json` insteada.
+To continue working with an already created keyboard file (scanning new keys, adding metadata, or whatever else), run `sudo python3 -i main.py keebs/keeb_YYMMDD_HHMMSS.json` instead.
 For ease of use, you can input `sudo python3 -i main.py keebs/keeb_` and then press Tab one or two times - it will show you all the keyboard JSON file names available, so that you don't have to copy-paste and can see which files you have.